General terms & conditions, booking a tour and refund policy

 - The ride is responsible not to take control of the hire motorcycle whilst under the influence of alcohol or drugs.
 The tour guide reserves the right to suspend or terminate a riders place on the tour if the rider is suspected of being affected from alcohol or drugs.

-- The motorcycle tour leader reserves the right to terminate a rider’s motorcycle tour if he considers the rider is unsafe either to himself/herself or to others, or for offensive behaviour, and there by forfeiting the balance of the motorcycle tour.
+- The motorcycle tour leader reserves the right to terminate a rider’s motorcycle tour if he considers the rider is unsafe either to himself/herself or to others, or for offensive behavior, and there by forfeiting the balance of the motorcycle tour.
 The rider will be immediately ejected from the tour and left at the closest town.
 It will be the rider’s responsibility to make and incur the cost of other travel arrangements.

 The renter of the hire motorcycle is liable for ALL damages to the bike

-We require a Motorcycle Security bond of $1,000 bond to be made before departure of tour; you must have a current motorcycle licence.
-This money is refundable upon the safe return of your hire motorcycle provided no major damage caused by theft, accident or negligence has occurred to the motorcycle.
+We require a Motorcycle Security bond of $1,000 bond to be made before departure of tour; you must have a current motorcycle license.
+The security bond money is refundable upon the safe return of your hire motorcycle provided no major damage caused by theft, accident or negligence has occurred to the motorcycle.
 If damage and repair costs amount to less than your deposit then the difference between the repairs cost and the deposit will be refunded.
 If the damages are over the $1000, then you will be liable to pay the additional costs.
 Repair costs also include the transportation and handling costs, if any, of an accident-damaged motorcycle to the final destination of the motorcycle tour.

 Motorcycle damage due to riders negligence is defined as: